October 3, 2012, Israel

 Why do we have one foot deeply entrenched in the past?
 Can't we just forget about it and move on?

-Ahh, for you do not understand the Jew, you do not understand this ancient people, and until you do you will not understand Krav Maga, our laws, our way of life, or anything else.
-So Toh Shma (Aramaic), come learn…
+Ahh, for you do not understand the Jew, you do not understand this ancient people, and until you do you will not understand Krav Maga, our laws, or anything else.
+So Toh Shma, (Aramaic), Come and Learn!

-The Great Hebrew poet Haim Nahman Bialik wrote, "If you want to understand the strength of the Jew, go to the house of study, the ancient house of study."
-And I add to this, walk through the streets of the Old City and see it through my eyes, for my eyes are very very old and have lived many lifetimes.
-Stand with me on Masada and look down upon the Roman legions, yes, they are still there, in my eyes.
-Walk with me through the trenches of Ammunition Hill and meet the young Israeli men whose lives ended there, for in my eyes and soul they are still there, they are still fighting the Jordanian legion, they are still fighting for the liberation of Jerusalem, our city.
+The great Hebrew poet Haim Nahman Bialik, wrote, "If you want to understand the strength of the Jew, go to the house of study, the ancient house of study."
+And I add to his, walk through the streets of the Old City and see it through my eye, for my eyes are very very old and have lived many lifetimes.
+Stand with me on Mt.
+Masada and look down upon the Roman legions, yes, they are still there, in my eyes.
+Walk with me through the trenches of Ammunition Hill and meet the young Israeli men whose lives ended there, for in my eyes and soul they are still there, they are still fighting the Jordanian legion, they are still fighting for the liberation of Jerusalem, our ancient holy city.

-Come to Yad va Shem Holocaust memorial, you will see guns used by members of the Bielski partisans, men who did not know if they would live to see tomorrow but struggled to save as many lives as they could, city dwellers forming a new community deep in the forests of Belarus.
+Come to Yad va Shem Holocaust memorial and museum, you will see guns used by members of the Bielski partisan group, men who did not know if they would live to see tomorrow but struggled to save as many lives as they could, city dwellers forming a new community deep in the forests of Belarus.

-The words Krav Maga are Hebrew; each word is rich in meaning and history, and the spirit of Krav Maga, the Hebrew warrior stretches back a long way, long before America, long before Europe became civilized, long before Christianity or Islam.
+The words Krav maga are Hebrew: each word is rich in meaning and history, and the spirit of Krav Maga, the Hebrew warrior, stretches back a long way, long before America, long before Europe became civilized, long before Christianly of Islam.

-Can you understand Krav Maga if you have not walked through Yad Va Shem?
+Can you understand Krav Maga if you have not walked through Yad va Shem and studied the Holocaust?

 Do we still have a few small problems?
 Of course!
-But as we say here, "We survived Pharaoh of Egypt, we shall get through this too!"
+But as we say her, "We survived Pharaoh of Egypt, we shall get though this as well!"

 Jewish perspective my friends.